MushroomObserver/mushroom-observer/doc/glosssary.md

    good: `bolete`
    </details>

-- Include terms that are actually used in mycology -- don't make stuff up.
+- Include only terms that are actually used in mycology -- don't make stuff up.

 ## Titles